Ukriyte/mini-support-agent/README.md

 - Store FAQs in the database instead of embedding them in the prompt
 - Introduce basic analytics and usage metrics
 - Add unit and integration test coverage

+## 🚀 Deployment Notes

+- Frontend and backend are deployed separately
+- Backend secrets are configured via the hosting platform
+- Frontend uses `VITE_API_URL` to point to the deployed backend
+- No secrets are exposed to the client